Google Personalized Search: Location data

 Location data allows Google to provide information based upon current location and places that the user has visited in the past, based upon GPS location from an Android smartphone or the user's IP address.
 Google uses this location data to provide local listings grouped with search results using the Google Local platform featuring detailed reviews and ratings from Zagat.

 Search history

 Search history was first used to personalize search results in 2005 based upon previous searches and clicked links by individual end users.
 Then, in 2009, Google announced that personalized search would no longer require a user to be logged in, and instead Google would use an anonymous cookie in a web browser to customize search results for those who were not logged in.

 Web history

 Web history differs from search history, as it's a record of the actual pages that a user visits, but still provides contributing factors in ranking search results.
-Lastly, Google+ data is used in search results as Google is provided a lot of demographics about a user from this information, such as age, gender, location, work history, interests, and social connections.
+While it was still active, Google+ data was used in search results, as Google was provided a lot of demographics about a user from this information, such as age, gender, location, work history, interests, and social connections.

-Social networks

-Google's social networking service, Google+ also collects this demographic data including age, sex, location, career, and friends.
-This largely comes into play when presenting reviews and ratings from people within a user's immediate circle.